syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Cell-Types.md

 ---
 layout: post
-title: Cell Types for GridControl
+title: Cell Types in Windows Forms Grid Control | Syncfusion
-description: This section explains on different kinds of cell types available in GridControl.
+description: Learn about Cell Types support in Syncfusion Windows Forms Grid Control, its elements and more details.
 platform: WindowsForms
 control: Grid
 documentation: ug
 ---

-# Cell Types
+# Cell Types in Windows Forms Grid Control

 GridControl allows the inclusion of some special controls in the grid cells.
 This attribute of a grid cell is referred to as its Cell Type.
 GridControl supports more than 20 built-in cell types